dflorez0/LuaOOPTutorial/README.md

 Properties and methods can be defined by class or by object (instance).

 #### Properties ####
-A class defined property or method is common to all **every** object.
-That means if object _A_ change a property _p_, object _B_ access the new value, the old one is lost.
-However, object property is specific to **one** object thus if object _A_ change its property _p_, object _B_ has its _p_ property not changed.
-For example we can count how many instance of a class are created by using a class property.
+A class defined property or method is common to **every** object.
+That means if object _A_ changes a property _p_, object _B_ accesses the new value, the old one is lost.
+However, object property is specific to **one** object, thus if object _A_ changes its property _p_, object _B_ has its _p_ property not changed.
+For example we can count how many instances of a class are created by using a class property.
 An object property is specific to the created object.

 #### Methods ####
 In a same way methods can be defined by class or by object.
-Class defined methods are accessible without creating an instance of the class whereas object methods are available through object.
-As an example think of a dog object (in a programing point of view), the method bark is defined as an object method because it is the dog object which bark.
+Class defined methods are accessible without creating an instance of the class whereas object methods are available through the object.
+As an example think of a dog object (in a programing point of view), the method bark is defined as an object method because it is the dog object which barks and differnet dogs can bark differently.
 For a class method example you can think of a Math class which provides some mathematical tool like a random number generation.
 There is no sense to create a Math object only for getting a random number.

 ## Syntax ##
 The syntax to follow is the following:
-* Class name start with an uppercase
+* Class names start with an uppercase
-* Method name are lowercase
+* Property and method names are lowercase
-* All names are explicit, a reader should understand what a property contains or what a method do only by reading its name
+* All names are explicit, a reader should understand what a property contains or what a method does only by reading its name
-* Camelcase is used for easier reading (eg. aMethodName(), aLongNameProperty, ThisIsAClassInCamelCaseSyntax)
+* CamelCase is used for easier reading (eg. aMethodName(), aLongNameProperty, ThisIsAClassInCamelCaseSyntax)
 * Indentation has to be 2 spaces wide
-* A semicolon at the end of the line is optional but to avoid ambiguity it should be placed at the end of each line (when declaring local property it is required thus to avoid error it is better to put one at the end of each lines).
+* A semicolon at the end of the line is optional but to avoid ambiguity it should be placed at the end of each line (when declaring local property it is required thus to avoid errors it is better to put one at the end of each line). --TODO: verify
 * One class by file, the file has the name of the class and the _.lua_ extension.
-* One method do one thing.
-Has a rule of thumb, a method should be contained on the screen.
+* One method does one thing.
+As a rule of thumb, the definition of a method should fit on the screen.
-* Public methods are methods that can be used by an external user (object), if the method should not be used if has to be private.
+* Public methods are methods that can be used by an external user (object).
+If the method should not be used by an external user (object) it has to be private.
 * Each method should be unit tested (see **unit test**).
-* Each method has to be commented, excepted getters and setters.
+* Each method has to be commented, excepted getters and setters.	--TODO: unclear "and contain getters and setters"
 * Code duplicate is forbidden.
 If a code has to be duplicated it should be extracted and put in a method.

 ## Unit test ##
-To limit bug, ensure each method does its work without error and follow methods evolution, they are unit tested.
+To limit bugs, ensure each method does its work without error and follow methods evolution, they are unit tested.
 These tests check the result of a method against a predicted value for given parameters.
-If the test pass the method has the required behaviour.
-If the test fail the method has an error in its behaviour and should be modified for all tests pass.
+If the tests are passed, the method has the required behaviour.
+If the tests fail, the method has an error in its behaviour and should be modified until all tests are passed.
-Unit tests are safety nets tracking methods behaviour and warning the developer if a method result change and limit bugs.
+Unit tests are safety nets tracking methods behaviour and warning the developer if a method result change and limit bugs. 	--TODO: unclear
 ```lua
 luaunit = require('luaunit');
 Test = class {};